hollyLGru/protected_routes/README.md

 ## Project Instructions

-- We are adding a login page to the FakeCars.com application.
-Once complete, you will be able to login to the app and you will remain logged in on page refresh until the cookie expires at one minute's time.

-- You should see a login button on the top-right when the app first starts.
-Go ahead and navigate to the login page and proceed to login.
-Notice that it takes you to the home page.
-Now, click the logout button.
-You should have been logged out and taken back to the "/login" route.
-But are we ever logged in or out?
-Click on the "Home" and "About" links on the navigation bar.
-It looks like we can still access everything.

 - In the `Router.js` file we can see a list of all our routes and paths.
 Write a `ProtectedRoute` function under the appropriate comment.